Communist Party (Burma): Red Flag vs. White Flag

 The party was labelled the 'Red Flag Communist Party' (as opposed to the 'White Flag Communist Party', i.e. the main Communist Party of Burma) due to the colour of their armbands.

-The party was reportedly Trotskyist in its orientation.
 Whilst the White Flag Communist Party employed a popular front line of working within the framework of the Anti-Fascist People's Freedom League, the Red Flag Communist Party denounced co-operation with non-communist forces.
 Instead the party called for direct armed confrontation with the British as a means to achieve independence.
 The Red Flag Communist Party was significantly smaller than the White Flag Communist Party.
 Thakin Than Tun described the positions of the Red Flag Communist Party as 'left adventurism'.

 Mass work, ban and insurgency

 The party began building up Red Flag Cultivators Unions across Burma, a movement which called on peasants to stop paying rents and taxes.
 In July 1946, the governor of Burma Sir Henry Knight issued a ban on the Red Flag Cultivators Unions and the labour wing of the party, the Red Flag Labour Unions.

 The government also declared the Communist Party (Burma) itself an unlawful association on 10 July 1946.
 The White Flag Communist Party protested that the ban was an infringement on civil liberties.

 The party initiated an armed campaign against the British colonial rule and the 'rightwing' elements of the AFPFL in July 1946.
 Soe was also to recruit some elements from the army to take part in the rebellion.

 U Aung San had objected to the ban on the Communist Party (Burma), and ensured that the ban on the party was lifted temporarily in October 1946.
 He had, however, not associated himself with any public protest against the ban.

 In January 1947, the party was again banned.
 In response, the party went underground.
 The White Flag Communist Party had again protested against the ban on the Communist Party (Burma).
 In April 1947, the Communist Party (Burma) called for a boycott of the elections to the Constituent Assembly.
 By 1948, the armed operations of the party were concentrated to the Irrawaddy delta.

 In 1949 the party expelled Thakin Tin Mya.
 Thakin Tin Mya later re-joined the Communist Party of Burma.